-I'm looking forward to developing what I said last time and I hope that many of you will have followed the previous episode, in order to understand the teaching about the end times that I'm giving, it's important to connect all the episodes together from the beginning of Series 12 but it's also important to remember the wider context, which is given by Series 11.
+I am looking forward to developing what I said last time and I hope that many of you will have followed the previous episode, in order to understand the teaching about the end times that I am giving, it is important to connect all the episodes together from the beginning of Series 12 but also important to remember the wider context, which is given by Series 11.

-However, it's the first three verses of Matthew 24 that give us a very clear idea of what Jesus was discussing in his teaching in Matthew 24, and the same applies, of course, to the parallel passages Mark 13 and Luke 21 which don't give quite so much detail, which is why we are focusing on Matthew's account.
+However, it is the first three verses of Matthew 24 that give us a very clear idea of what Jesus was discussing in his teaching in Matthew 24, and the same applies to the parallel passages Mark 13 and Luke 21, which don't give quite so much detail, which is why we are focusing on Matthew's account.
 It's the fullest account.
-Let's just read again the first three verses Matthew 24: 1 to 3,
+Let's read again the first three verses Matthew 24: 1 to 3,

 ‘Jesus left the Temple and was walking away when his disciples came up to him to call his attention to its buildings.
 “Do you see all these things?” he asked.
 “Truly I tell you, not one stone here will be left on another.
 Every one will be thrown down!”
 As Jesus was sitting on the Mount of Olives, the disciples came to him privately.
 “Tell us”, they said, “When this will happen, and what will be the sign of your coming, and of the end of the age?”’Matthew 24:1-3, NIV

-Jesus made a very bold and surprising prediction, that this glorious Temple - it really was a great building, built out of huge blocks of stone - that this would be destroyed in some future event - such an unlikely thing to predict because the Romans had no reason to destroy the Temple at that time.
-It would only provoke difficulty amongst the Jews; they just wanted to control the land - a very difficult building to destroy anyway.
+Jesus made a very bold and surprising prediction, that this glorious Temple - it really was a great building, built out of huge blocks of stone - would be destroyed in some future event.
+It was such an unlikely thing to predict because the Romans had no reason to destroy the Temple at that time.
+It would only provoke difficulty amongst the Jews; they wanted to control the land.
+It was a very difficult building to destroy.
 It was a very remarkable prediction and indicated some kind of a judgement against Israel, which is exactly what Jesus had predicted in the last few verses of Matthew 23.

 Having dealt with that question, now in the second part of Matthew 24, Jesus goes much further into the future.
 The question is, how much further into the future?
 As we find out from this passage, the timing of the Second Coming has not been revealed to humanity.
-In fact, it's not even revealed to Jesus as the Son of God, as we'll see very specifically in just a moment.
+In fact, it is not even revealed to Jesus as the Son of God, as we will see very specifically in a moment.
 The Second Coming is a very major doctrine and teaching of Christianity.
-It's not just some vague aspiration that Jesus may return sometime in the future, we hope.
-This is an absolute certainty, it's a major doctrine of the New Testament and this section of Scripture, is a very important foundational teaching about the coming of Jesus and it comes from his own lips and therefore carries supreme authority.
+It is not just some vague aspiration that Jesus may return sometime in the future, we hope.
+This is an absolute certainty; it's a major doctrine of the New Testament and this section of Scripture is a very important foundational teaching about the coming of Jesus.
+It comes from his own lips and therefore carries supreme authority.
 We've already learnt, in the passage we looked at in the last episode, that the coming of Jesus is going to be public, glorious and powerful.
-It's going to bring a sense of regret, mourning, and grieving to unbelieving humanity; it's going to bring great hope and excitement to the Church, spoken of here as the elect, who are going to be gathered together by the angels from all corners of the earth.
-It's going to be a moment of vindication for the Church and impending judgement and doom for unbelievers as Jesus returns.
+It is going to bring a sense of regret, mourning, and grieving to unbelieving humanity; it is going to bring great hope and excitement to the Church, spoken of here as the elect, who are going to be gathered together by the angels from all corners of the earth.
+It is going to be a moment of vindication for the Church and impending judgement and doom for unbelievers as Jesus returns.

 ‘But about the day or hour, no-one knows, not even the angels in heaven nor the Son, but only the Father.
 As it was in the days of Noah, so it will be at the coming of the Son of Man.
 For in the days before the flood, people were eating and drinking, marrying and giving in marriage, up to the day Noah entered the ark, and they knew nothing about what would happen until the flood came and took them all away.
 That is how it will be at the coming of the Son of Man.
 Two men will be in the field, one will be taken and the other left.
 Two women will be grinding a hand-mill, one will be taken and the other left’.Matthew 24:36-41, NIV